Key figures

 Glioblastoma (GBM) represents the most frequent malignant brain tumor in adults with an annual incidence of 3.21 per 100,000 persons.

-A recent analysis estimated the GBM market in the major markets to be valued at almost $700 M in 2021.
-The GBM market is expected to grow to $1.4B in 2027 at an Annual Growth Rate. of 7.5%.
-The US is expected stay the largest market for GBM in 2027, consisting of almost 50% of the major markets total sales.
+A recent study evaluated the GBM market size at 2.78 USD billion in 2024 and it is expected to reach around USD 5.68 billion by 2033, registering a CAGR (compound annual growth rate) of 8.23% from 2024 to 2033.
 GBM patients currently have no curative treatment options and a low survival expectancy, thus, there is the potential for high uptake of any therapy able to improve survival or quality of life.

 GBM market in the 8MM